Faizan-E-Mustafa/DEExtract/README.md

 ## TODO

+- [x] Connect with dictionary to fetch sentence examples
+- [x] All words are not important. select less frequent words only.
 - [ ] Add dative reflexive verbs
 - [ ] Add nouns
-- [ ] Add adjectives
+- [x] Add adjectives
-- [x] Connect with dictionary to fetch sentence examples
 - [ ] Select a word meaning according to the context of the paragraph that user entered
 - [ ] Select the sentence according to the word translation selected